kkreine/kkreine.github.io/index.md

 > Excellence in Leadership Award
 > Expanded company by hiring and training salespeople through daily meetings and field training

-**Freelance Childcare Provider**
+ **Team Leader**
+ > Jumpstart - Chicago, IL
-> October 2018 - April 2021
+ > October 2017 - April 2018
-> Assisted families and an elementary school for 15-25 hours per week while enrolled in school
+ > Led a team of college students in implementing a bi-weekly lesson plan for low-income pre-schools while enrolled full-time in school
+ > Coach team members and coordinate team administration

 ### volunteering
 **Green Light New Orleans**